awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 1. Test application compatibility, performance, administration procedures, and so on, using the cloned cluster\.

 1. If you encounter any issues, adjust your upgrade plans to account for them\.
-For example, adapt any application code to be compatible with the MySQL 5\.7 feature set\.
+For example, adapt any application code to be compatible with the feature set of the higher version\.
 Estimate how long the upgrade is likely to take based on the amount of data in your cluster\.
 You might also choose to schedule the upgrade for a time when the cluster isn't busy\.

-1. After you are satisfied that your applications and workload work properly with the Aurora MySQL version 2\.x test cluster, you can perform the in\-place upgrade for your production cluster\.
+1. After you are satisfied that your applications and workload work properly with the test cluster, you can perform the in\-place upgrade for your production cluster\.

 1. To minimize the total downtime of your cluster during a major version upgrade, make sure that the workload on the cluster is low or zero at the time of the upgrade\.
 In particular, make sure that there are no long running transactions in progress when you start the upgrade\.